 Diana: We have to deal with accessibility.
 Lots of innovation is going to happen.

-Be sure to check out our Emergency School Closures Resource Page – it has a wealth of resources on it already and we’re adding to it regularly.
+Be sure to check out our Remote Learning during COVID-19 Resource Page – it has a wealth of resources on it already and we’re adding to it regularly.
 Our guests today have added many resources to the page too.

 JOIN OUR MAILING LIST